What is a cryptocurrency wallet?

 - Easy and inexpensive to produce.

-- Can be good for long-term storage of coins.
+- It can be good for the long-term storage of coins.

 - Paper can be lost, stolen or damaged.
 If this happens, the coins are most likely gone!

 - The security of a wallet depends partly on the type of wallet used and on, you, the user.

 As covered above, cold storage hardware & paper wallets are very secure from hacking.
 Hardware wallets are resistant to damage and often come with backup recovery features in the event of loss, damage or theft.